Hochschild dimensions of tilting objects: Generation time for tilting objects

-Despite the above proposition, the dimension of $\text{D}^\text{b}_{\text{coh}}(X_{m,n})$ is $n + 1$.
-The dimension is achieved by a generator which is not tilting.
+Despite the above proposition, the Rouquier dimension of $\text{D}^\text{b}_{\text{coh}}(X_{m,n})$ is $n + 1$.
+The Rouquier dimension is achieved by a generator which, in general, is not tilting.
 Let us denote stacky weighted projective space by $\P(a_0,\ldots,a_n)$.
 The category of coherent sheaves on this space is described in \cite{AKO}.
 The following lemma is inspired by \cite{AKO}:

 \begin{lemma} For $m>n$, $\emph{D}^{\emph{b}}_{\emph{coh}}(X_{m,n})$ is an admissible subcategory of $\emph{D}^{\emph{b}}_{\emph{coh}} (\P (\underbrace{1,\ldots,1}_{n+1},m))$. \end{lemma}